iechevarria/blog-generator/blog/integrity-makes-an-impression/index.md

 ---
-title: Integrity makes an impression
+title: A brief anecdote about a good leader
 date: 2021-11-07
 ---